-If money is not an issue for you there are options for full body training, that include everything you need to train your whole body, including your legs.
+If money is not an issue for you there are options for full-body training, that include everything you need to train your whole body, including your legs.

-Depending on your disability there are a few options for doing cardiovascular workout at home.
+Depending on your disability there are a few options for doing cardiovascular workouts at home.
 If you have full functionality of your upper body and hands you can use a peddler to do cardiovascular exercise with your arms.

 Medical peddlers are like smaller versions of a stationary exercise bike that can be used with both your arms and legs.

-MagneTrainer-ER Mini Exercise Bike is a good example of a high quality model you can get for home use.
+MagneTrainer-ER Mini Exercise Bike is a good example of a high-quality model you can get for home use.

 It features a patented magnetic resistance that allows a higher resistance range than typical magnetic pedal exercisers.
 It has a sturdy steel base and a wide footprint for added stability.
-The monitor displays speed, distance, time and calories.
+The monitor displays speed, distance, time, and calories.

 If you lack the complete ability to move your arms and legs or a recovering from a stroke, a motorized rehab training cycle might be a good option to get some muscle activation and circulation.

 Electrostimulation for muscle activation